jasongrimes/fretboardfoundation/_chapters/030-scales/030-major-scale.md

 %}

 Fingering is straightforward in this form.
 Start with the second finger on the sixth string tonic.

-## Practicing scale forms

 Stay on the E form and learn as much as possible before moving on to another form.
-When it becomes boring from familiarity is the time to move on.

-Practice slowly and thoughtfully, first ascending and descending, then with tunes, licks, scale patterns and arpeggios.

-See "practicing scales" in {% include chapter-link.html slug="scale-intro" anchor="practicing-scales" %} for details.
+Move on when it becomes boring, but not before.

 ## D form